juju/docs/src/en/models.md

 ^# Add a model

-   Models can be quickly and easily added to a controller with the `add-model` command.
+   Models can be easily added to a controller.

    The [Adding a model][models-adding] page provides a full explanation and includes examples.